giuseppeiacono/OCP-Java-SE-8/dates_times_locales_and_resource_bundles/README.md

 ## Properties files
 Properties files are used to externally store configuration settings and parameters of our applications.
 There are three types of properties:
  1. ``java.lang.System`` (**NOT in the exam**): holds system information like
- 2. ``java.util.Properties``: custom properties files for any application
+ 2. ``java.util.Properties``: custom properties files for our application
  3. ``java.util.ResourceBundle``: add localization and internationalization to our applications using ``java.util.Properties``

 On the exam we will find the following methods of the ``Properties`` class: